The Inklings

 Lewis chose to use his ability to write to spread Christianity, while Tolkien took a more subtle stance and implied that man should be wary of power.

-I haven’t read Bertrand Russell’s “Why I am Not a Christian” since the 1980s, and somehow my copy has vanished.
+2. I haven’t read Bertrand Russell’s “Why I am Not a Christian” since the 1980s, and somehow my copy has vanished.
 I need to get another copy, because I often wish to refer to it.

 You bring to mind something we might add to Russell’s list of the moral flaws of Christianity.
 That is the idea that some sort of instant transformation is possible in the human personality or character, that a person can be “born again” and truly change.
 On the contrary, people who undergo so-called conversion merely add delusion, hypocrisy and overbearing self-righteousness to their list of character flaws.

-Your email is never published nor shared.
+Your email address will not be published.
 Required fields are marked *